-1. Download the binary file from new Google Tag Manager container as below:
+1. Download the binary file from the new Google Tag Manager container as below:

-Inside GTM, Go to Versions tab-> Action -> Download.
+Inside GTM, Go to the Versions tab-> Action -> Download.

-Image 1: Downloading the binary file from new GTM container
+Image 1: Downloading the binary file from the new GTM container

 2. Add the downloaded file to the raw folder.